Qasr Tuba

 Qasr Tuba is an 8th-century Umayyad qasr or castle in the Amman Governorate of northern Jordan.

 History

 Qasr Tuba is the southernmost of the Umayyad desert castles in Jordan.
 Built in 743 CE by Caliph al-Walid II for his sons, al-Hakam and ‘Uthman, it was initially intended to consist of two roughly 70-square-metre (750 sq ft) courtyard dwellings with projecting semicircular decorative towers, but the project was never completed.
 The structure appears to have been abandoned some time after the assassination of Caliph al-Walid.

+The structure of Qasr Tuba remains largely unfinished, with several architectural elements left incomplete or only partially constructed.
+Archaeological evidence suggests that construction was abandoned during the Umayyad period, possibly due to political instability following the decline of the dynasty in the mid-8th century.
+As a result, the site provides valuable insight into Umayyad building techniques and planning practices.